- Here’s our quick pro tip for picking thickness planers

 Wear protective gear at all times when operating a thickness planer.
 At the very least, these should include a dust mask and safety glasses or goggles.

-Prepare the planer before you begin, making sure that all the components and safety features are in place.
+Prepare the planer before you begin, making sure that all the components and safety attributes are in place.
 This typically requires unfolding the feed tables and setting up the guide fence.

 Always check to see that your blades are sharp and securely fastened.